How to garden organically

 We have a local allotment in Sunderland United Kingdom.
 My dad has a plot, and his friends Kath and Colin.
 You can see their video on You Tube “Brunch at the Squarette”.
 They cook breakfast for their friends in their shed called the “Squarette” as its adjacent to a posh block of houses called the !Square! please take a look they would be honoured LoL.
 Kath was a looker in her time, and so was Colin !!

-8. by lifeofagreatmommy, on September 26 2008 @ 11:55 pm
+September 26, 2008 at 11:55 pm

 I will take that as …